-The Careers Department at Surbiton High School is well-stocked with books and computer software aimed at helping your daughter make informed choices about careers and courses.
+The Careers Department at Surbiton High School is well-stocked with books and computer software aimed at helping your child make informed choices about careers and courses.

-Careers evenings focus on particular career or skill areas and cover a wide range of opportunities over a three to five year period.
+The Careers Department put on careers and higher education fairs, lunchtime events, trips and other activities.
 The underlying aim of these events is to extend ideas, highlight recent developments and encourage pupils to carry out further research.
 The Careers Department are happy to answer queries, help pupils find specific information and to discuss subject choices and career plans.